dratsuC/100-days-of-code/log.md

 **Thoughts:** Just started on the box CSS lessons - this was the stuff I struggled with last time 0_0

 **Link to work:** https://github.com/dratsuC/css-exercises

+### Day 12: January 2, 2025

+**Today's Progress**: Completed CSS Box lesson, including an interactive lesson by MDN

+**Thoughts:** This stuff can get a little confusing, especially differentiating between the different display modes (inline-flex vs inline-block???), but it's so good to revisit

+**Link to work:** N/A